Creations’ Results

 Creative works can be timeless, but creators have a shelf life.
 The spotlight is power, and power corrupts.
 Or, we age beyond being able to think creatively anymore.

 One fascinating element of diminishing return arises in how we understand.
-We can often become profoundly good at performing or growing in understanding, even when a core component of how we understand is completely wrong.
-By shifting our ideas (often as simple as merely changing beliefs about one sentence) we can remove many limits by un-understanding something that was wrong.
+We can frequently become profoundly good at performing or growing in understanding, even when a core component of how we understand is entirely wrong.
+By shifting our ideas (which can be as simple as merely changing beliefs about one sentence) we can remove many limits by non-understanding something that was wrong.

 Artists are hypersensitive to the responses to their creative works because they’ve poured their hearts into it.
 The rest of the world must give artists more grace, and artists must learn to emotionally detach from what they create after they’re finished with it.